How to Sell a House by Owner in Arizona

 Disclaimer: This blog post is intended for educational purposes only.
 HomeLight recommends that you look into the real estate regulations for your area and consult a trusted advisor.

-By opting for a FSBO sale, you’re putting yourself in competition with homes that have the advantage of a real estate agent’s extensive marketing resources.
+By opting for a FSBO sale, you’re competing with homes that have the advantage of a real estate agent’s extensive marketing resources.
 These steps aim to give your home a better chance of resembling a professional listing and attracting the attention of potential buyers.

 As reported in HomeLight’s Top Agent Insights Report for End of Year 2023, pricing and preparation are still key to maximizing a client’s home sale, even in a challenging market.
 Here’s what top agents recommend to their clients.